 WILDCARD: It seems things tend to either go amazingly or horribly for you.
 You get a lucky break when you roll an 18, 19 or 20.
 You get a tough break when you roll a 1 or 2.

-WINNING SMILE: +2 CHA against targets that aren't hostile towards you.
+WINNING SMILE: One epic die to CHA rolls against targets that aren't hostile towards you.